winwisely99/web/resources/website/content/en/contact.md

 ## Contact Us

-If you have any questions that need immediate answers, please email Gary Krane at
+If you have any questions that need immediate answers, please email us at
-<a href="mailto:gary.krane@getcouragenow.org">gary.krane@getcouragenow.org</a>.
+<a href="mailto:contact@getcouragenow.org">contact@getcouragenow.org</a>.